alexandrebarsacq/alexandrebarsacq.github.io/_posts/2019-04-27-building-an-inner-tent.markdown

 First step YOU SHOULD DO, is to put the zipper pulls on the zipper NOW.
 I waited a bit more, and it was a pain, I had to unsew things and resew.
 Don't do that mistake and put the zipper pulls before any sewing starts.

 First (second) step was sewing the netting together and the zipper.
 Since I put a constant seam allowance of 15mm on all panels, it meant that the zipper had to go on that 15mm distance from both netting panels.
 Instead of measuring and folding (folding is a pain) and pinning (pinning is a pain) directly the netting on the zipper, I started with a seam at 15 mm to join both netting panels.
-This is easy to do because the sewing machine plate has a marker for 15mm that you can follow to ensure that your seam is at the right distance.
+This was easy to do because my sewing machine plate has a marker for 15mm I could follow to ensure the  seam is at the right distance.
 This seam would then be my reference for where to put the zipper.
 In the end, I would have to rip those stitches, obviously.

 Pining netting before sewing :
 ![My helpful screenshot](/assets/pictures/nettent/15_sewing_netting.jpg)